tgirke/rcf/presentations/2020-12-18_Workshop/R_for_HPC/R_for_HPC.md

 - To use a specific R version in Nvim-R, one simply loads it prior to starting Nvim.
 Instructions for enabling additional R version toggle options are provided [here](https://gist.github.com/tgirke/7a7c197b443243937f68c422e5471899#rversion_toggle).

-Available R version can be listed with the following command.
+Which R versions are available can be listed with the following command.

 ```bash